AnMol12499/FoodImage-to-Recipe-Retrievel/README.md

-# im2recipe: Learning Cross-modal Embeddings for Cooking Recipes and Food Images
+# Food to Recipes Retrieval System: Cross-modal Embeddings for Cooking Recipes and Food Images

-This repository contains the code to train and evaluate models from the paper:
-_Learning Cross-modal Embeddings for Cooking Recipes and Food Images_

 Important note: In this repository the Skip-instructions has not been reimplemented in Pytorch, instead needed features are provided to train, validate and test the tri_joint model.